 Every year around 600 porpoises, dolphins and whales (collectively known as cetaceans) strand around the UK coast.
 Why do these stranding events occur and what role does bycatch (accidental entanglement in fishing gear) play?

-Following the success of previous events at the Zoological Society of London, join us for a very special online-only event as you join us live behind-the-scenes of ZSL for the opportunity to see a cetacean post-mortem, revealing the important work of the Cetacean Strandings Investigation Programme (CSIP).
+Following the success of previous events at the Zoological Society of London, an online-only event allowed viwers to see behind-the-scenes at ZSL and observe a dolphin post-mortem taking place in real-time, revealing the important work of the Cetacean Strandings Investigation Programme (CSIP).

-Hear from our experts and ask them your questions as we demonstrate how vital information is gathered and analysed, how the cause of death is determined, and what this unique research can tell us about the impact of bycatch on cetaceans in UK waters.
+The event was streamed live on Monday 12 March 2018.
+A recording of the event is available below, giving you the opportunity to hear from our experts as they demonstrate how vital information is gathered and analysed, how the cause of death is determined, and what this unique research can tell us about the impact of bycatch on cetaceans in UK waters.

 The UK Cetaceans Strandings Investigation Programme is co-funded by Defra and the Devolved Governments in Scotland and Wales.
 For more information about the programme please visit www.ukstrandings.org

-This event is being run as part of British Science Week, the UK's biggest celebration of science.
+This event was run as part of British Science Week, the UK's biggest celebration of science.

 For press enquiries please contact the ZSL Press Office: email@example.com

 Sign up to receive email updates about forthcoming ZSL Science and Conservation Events

 Help ZSL to ensure that we all continue to live in a world #WithWildlife.